MITLibraries/browsertrix-harvester/docs/architecture.md

 ## Web Crawls

 Any actions that trigger a browsertrix web crawl will not work outside of a container context.
-A decorator `browsertrix_harvester.utils.require_container` has been created that can be used to decorate functions or methods that should not run outside of a container context.
+A decorator `harvester.utils.require_container` has been created that can be used to decorate functions or methods that should not run outside of a container context.
 This decorator looks for EITHER of the following conditions to be true:
   * the file `/.dockerenv` exists; indicates locally running container
   * the env var `AWS_EXECUTION_ENV` is set; indicates Fargate ECS task